Prabhu Ram Sharma

-Sharma was born on January 5, 1964, in Kathmandu.
-He entered into Nepal army in 1984 as a Second Lieutenant in Purano Gorakh Battalion.
-He has a master’s degree in history from Tribhuwan University and master of philosophy in Defense and Strategic Study from University of Madras.
+Sharma was born on 5 January 1964, in Kathmandu.
+He was commissioned into the Nepal Army in 1984 as a Second Lieutenant in the Purano Gorakh Battalion.
+He has a master's degree in history from Tribhuwan University and master of philosophy in Defense and Strategic Study from University of Madras.

 Sharma is married to Sunita Sharma and has two daughters.

 Sharma was conferred as the honorary General of the Indian Army by the Indian President Ram Nath Kovind on 10 November 2021 while Sharma was on a four-day long visit to India.